4-Points seeks recipes for 'The Local Dish'

 Yampatika and Partners in Interpretation present a Wee Naturalists schedule for the winter.
-A "Reindeer Here?" seminar is from 10 a.m. to noon Wednesday at Yampatika on 10th Street and Lincoln Avenue to learn about reindeer cousins and what they do.
+A seminar on egg-a-mania is from 10 a.m. to noon Wednesday at Yampatika on 10th Street and Lincoln Avenue to explore the fascination of eggs.
+Bring ideas and a natural dye to color an egg.
 Call 871-9151 for more information.

 Yampatika Educational Partnership presents a winter schedule: